What the study found

-What the researchers tested: The researchers used monthly data from May 2016 to August 2025 and built a six-variable Vector Error Correction Model, or VECM, to examine long-term equilibrium and short-term dynamics in China’s coal market.
-The model included coal prices, production, port inventory, ocean freight rates, international oil prices, and import volumes.
+The researchers used monthly data from May 2016 to August 2025.
+They built a six-dimensional vector error correction model, or VECM, to examine coal prices, raw coal production, port inventory, ocean freight rates, international oil prices, and import volumes.

 Key points